Pandemic restrictions to ease in 12 Pennsylvania counties | Times Leader

 All told, by the end of next week, more than 40% of Pennsylvania’s population of 12.8 million will have seen an easing of pandemic restrictions that were intended to prevent hospitals from becoming overwhelmed with very ill COVID-19 patients.

-Critics of Wolf’s shutdown orders, primarily Republicans, contend that they are inflicting undue suffering and are no longer warranted. saying he has met his original objective of ensuring that hospitals did not become overwhelmed.
-Local officials have cited the opinions of doctors at their area health systems who say the state’s economy can safely reopen and co-exist with the virus.
+Critics of Wolf’s shutdown orders, primarily Republicans, contend that they are inflicting undue suffering and are no longer warranted, given that infection rates are declining in many areas of the state.
+Some GOP-controlled counties, including Huntingdon and Dauphin, have not officially declared an end to some of Wolf’s pandemic restrictions — as Lebanon did Friday — but say they won’t enforce his business shutdown.

-Sign-waving protesters, many of them without masks, staged another rally at the state Capitol on Friday to protest the shutdown.
+People are “voting with their feet and going to work,” said Josh Parsons, chairman of the Lancaster County Board of Commissioners.

 Small business owners in particular have chafed against Wolf’s closure of “non-life-sustaining” businesses, saying it threatens to drive them out of business.
-A handful of gyms, barbers, hair salons and restaurants have opened in defiance of the governor, saying they can operate without putting their employees’ or customers’ health at risk.
+A handful of gyms, barbers, hair salons and restaurants statewide have opened in defiance of the governor.
 Wolf has said they are jeopardizing their business licenses and other governmental approvals to operate.

-About 2 million Pennsylvania residents have lost their jobs since mid-March.
-Food and milk giveaways draw long lines.
-Some people have gone two months without money because of the state’s problem-plagued online unemployment benefits portal.
+About 2 million Pennsylvania residents have lost their jobs since mid-March, and food and milk giveaways draw long lines.
+Some people have gone two months without a paycheck because of the state’s problem-plagued online unemployment benefits portal.

 In other coronavirus-related developments: